 - Fertilize with an organic fertilizer such as fish emulsion at half strength.

-- Protect the seedlings from pests and cold for two to three weeks after planting with spun poly row covers.
+- Protect the seedlings from pests and cold weather for two to three weeks after planting with spun poly row covers.

 More tips at How to Grow Kohlrabi.